ascend4/ascend4/A4SQP.md

-The core solver is allowed to decide when solver status should change, when a step is accepted, when a QP retry is needed, when convergence is reached, and how Hessians are regularized before reaching HiGHS.
+The core solver is allowed to decide when solver status should change, when a step is accepted, when a QP retry is needed, when convergence is reached, and how approximate Hessians are updated and regularized before reaching HiGHS.

 ### `liba4sqp_ascend.so`